Beauty and the Beast: Eastern Asia

-North American missionary Adele M. Fielde collected a version from China titled The Fairy Serpent, in which the heroine's family is visited by wasps until she follows the beast, who is a serpent.
+North American missionary Adele M. Fielde collected a tale from Swatow, China, titled The Fairy Serpent.
+In this tale, the heroine's family is visited by wasps until she follows the beast, who is a serpent.
 One day, the well she usually fetches water from is dry, so she walks to a spring.
 When the heroine returns, she finds the snake dying and revives him plunging him in the water.
 This turns him into a human.

-In a second Chinese variant, Pearl of the Sea, the youngest daughter of rich merchant Pekoe asks for a chip of The Great Wall of China because of a dream she had.
+In a second Chinese variant, Pearl of the Sea, the youngest daughter of rich merchant Pekoe asks for a chip of The Great Wall of China because of a dream that she had.
 Her father steals a chip and is threatened by an army of Tatars who work for their master.
 In reality, the Tatar master is her uncle Chang, who has been enchanted prior to the story, and could only be released from his curse until a woman consented to live with him in the Great Wall.